Scalingo/cli/README.md

    Runtime Stacks:
      stacks      List the available runtime stacks
      stacks-set  Set the runtime stack of an app

-   SCM Integrations:
-     scm-integrations              List your SCM integrations
-     scm-integrations-create       Link your Scalingo account with your account on a SCM tool scm-integrations-delete       Unlink your Scalingo account and your account on a SCM tool scm-integrations-import-keys  Import public SSH keys from SCM account

 GLOBAL OPTIONS:
    --addon value             ID of the current addon (default: "<addon_id>") [$SCALINGO_ADDON]